Stuart Varney: Early life

 Varney was born in Derby, Derbyshire, England.
-After secondary school, Varney spent a year working in Nairobi, Kenya, before graduating from the London School of Economics.
+After secondary school, Varney spent a year working for VSO in Nairobi, Kenya, before taking his degree at the London School of Economics and then travelling the world for several years before ending up in Hong Kong.

 Journalism career

-After arriving in Hong Kong, he became a broadcaster for Radio Hong Kong.
+After arriving in Hong Kong, he became a reporter for Radio Hong Kong.
 During this time, he would help cover various events and had a short stint working as a voice actor for a dubbing firm founded by Matthew Oram, a fellow Radio Hong Kong broadcaster.
-He continued to work for Radio Hong Kong before he began his broadcast journalism career at KEMO-TV (now KOFY-TV) in San Francisco.
+In 1975, he moved to California where he began a career as a broadcast anchor at KEMO-TV (now KOFY-TV) in San Francisco.
 He was then recruited to join the Manhattan bureau of the newly formed 24-hour news network CNN, which launched on June 1, 1980.
 He hosted the CNN shows Business Day, Business Asia, and Moneyline with Willow Bay.
 In 2001, he left CNN to host CNBC's "Wall Street Journal Editorial Board with Stuart Varney."

 He joined Fox News's business team in January 2004, and joined Fox Business Network as an anchor when the network launched in October 2007.